Frankie Paul: Biography

-Notable works of Frankie Paul include the popular "Sara" and "Worries in the Dance".
+Notable works of Frankie Paul include the popular "Sara" and "War is in the Dance".

 Paul resided in The Gambia from 1994.
 In January 2016, he underwent surgery to amputate a foot and part of his leg.

 Frankie Paul died on 18 May 2017 from complications with his liver at the University Hospital of the West Indies in Kingston, Jamaica.